Crystals for set-valued decomposition tableaux: Second construction

 The conditions we need to check to show that $\cB\otimes \cC$ is a $\sqqn$-crystal when $\cB$ and $\cC$ are $\sqqn$-crystals are all straightforward.
-Notice in particular that the first two components of the weight of $b$ are both zero if and only if the same is true of $e'_{\bar 1}(b)$ and $f'_{\bar 1}(b)$ (when these elements are nonzero), as we require all weights to be in $ \NN^n$.
+Notice in particular that the first two components of the weight of $b\otimes c$ are both zero if and only if the same is true of both $b$ and $c$, as we require all weights to be in $ \NN^n$.

 Finally, the argument to show that the natural map $\cB \otimes (\cC \otimes \cD) \to (\cB \otimes \cC) \otimes \cD$ is a $\sqgln$- or $\sqqn$-crystal isomorphism is the same as the proof of the associativity of the tensor product for ordinary $\gl_n$- or $\q_n$-crystals; see \cite[\S2.3]{BumpSchilling}. \end{proof}